Repositioning ASSP for Success

 2021 Governance Task Force

 In January, we formed a governance task force who have guided the development of the recommended strategy and action plan to modernize the Society’s governance.
+To identify candidates, we asked for input from current elected leaders and past leaders, then further evaluated the names submitted to select the final group, which was comprised of members who have led, who lead now and who are likely to lead the organization in the future.

 Our task force guided the development of the recommended strategy and action plan to modify the Society’s systems and structures so ASSP can make business decisions more swiftly and deliver member value more efficiently.
 Their work was informed by research and insights from member and staff experience and external expertise.